vuejs/docs/src/tutorial/src/step-1/description.md

 ## Prerequisites

 The tutorial assumes basic familiarity with HTML, CSS and JavaScript.
-If you are totally new to front development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
+If you are totally new to front-end development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
 Prior experience with other frameworks helps, but is not required.

 ## How to Use This Tutorial